kangtt250/kangtt250.github.io/article/crypto/structure.md

 Let’s talk about the invisible layer between a strategy and real capital.

-This thread is for:
-- Traders with alpha but no investors
-- PMs struggling to scale
-- LPs frustrated with crypto funds

 ## 1/ In TradFi, a strategy becomes a product because it fits into a **known structure**:
 - SMA
 - LP fund